 Leadership can happen from any place in your organization.
 It all starts with the question, “What’s my rallying cry?”

-Back in October 2013, when HealthCare.gov was in crisis, former U.S. Deputy Chief Technology Officer, Ryan Panchadsaram, and his newly assembled team quickly set their goal: make sure as many people as possible could enroll in health insurance.
+Back in October 2013, when HealthCare.gov was in crisis, former U.S. Deputy Chief Technology Officer (and now co-founder and Head Coach of What Matters, Ryan Panchadsaram, and his newly assembled team quickly set their goal: Make sure as many people as possible could enroll in health insurance.

 Together, they came up with a simple goal: to fix Healthcare.gov for the vast majority of users.